Electrochemical reduction of carbon dioxide: History

-In 1870, French chemist J. Royer first reported the electrochemical reduction of "gaseous carbonic acid" (carbon dioxide) to formic acid using a zinc anode.
+In 1870, French chemist Ernest Pierre Royer first reported the electrochemical reduction of "gaseous carbonic acid" (carbon dioxide) to formic acid using a zinc cathode.
 In 1904, German chemists Alfred Coehn and Stefan Jahn studied the process in more detail, testing a range of cathodes and pH ranges, noting a strong preference for zinc amalgam cathodes and non-acidic electrolytes.
 These conditions quickly became the standard for research in the nascent field.
 Experiments in the 1940s and 1950s, especially by Pierre Van Rysselberghe, studied the reaction mechanism, notably proving that carbon dioxide (rather than the carbonate or bicarbonate ions) is the electroactive species.

 These foundational studies primarily reported the reduction of CO_{2} to formate or formic acid.
 The generation of other products began to be studied in detail in the 1980s, when Yoshio Hori and his co-workers reported the conditions to produce hydrocarbons and carbon monoxide.

 In industry

 While some chemicals are made industrially from CO_{2}, including urea, salicylic acid, methanol, and certain inorganic and organic carbonates, these are standard chemical, rather than electrochemical, processes.
 However, since the early 2020s, a number of companies have invested in the development of commercial-scale processes for the electrochemical reduction of carbon dioxide.
 Twelve, a California-based start-up, aims to reduce carbon dioxide to carbon monoxide, which can in turn be converted to hydrocarbons via the Fischer–Tropsch process.
 Dioxycle, a French-American start-up, produces ethylene, a widely-used raw material a wide range of chemicals and plastics.

 In the laboratory, carbon dioxide is sometimes used to prepare carboxylic acids in a process known as carboxylation.
 An electrochemical CO_{2} electrolyzer that operates at room temperature at an industrial scale cell size (15,000cm2) was announced by OCOchem in April 2024 as part of an R&D contract issued by the US Army.
 The CO_{2} electrolyzer was reported as the largest in the world with a cathode surface area of 15,000cm2, 650% larger than nearest alternative, and achieving a sustained 85% Faradaic efficiency.
 Elevated temperature solid oxide electrolyzer cells (SOECs) for CO_{2} reduction to CO are commercially available.
 For example, Haldor Topsoe offers SOECs for CO_{2} reduction with a reported 6–8 kWh per Nm^{3} CO produced and purity up to 99.999% CO.